 Since 2016, CCH holds 94% of Hannover CanCorp GmbH & KG ("HCC"), investment property holding a building in Germany.
-The latter is considered as tax transparent entity from a German as well as Luxemburgish tax perspective.
+The latter is considered a tax transparent entity from a German as well as Luxemburgish tax perspective.

 CCD and TFICC (collectively called the "Lux Co") are Luxembourg limited liability companies that are managed in Luxembourg and, therefore, should not be considered to be tax resident of Germany for German tax purposes.
 Similarly, Cologne is an SCI and should not be considered to be tax resident of Germany for German tax purposes (the Lux Co, Cologne and CCH are collectively called the "German Co").
 However, the German Co would be subject to corporate income tax ("CIT") in Germany on their German source income (or in case German Co is a partnership and therefore transparent for CIT purposes its partners).
 As the German Co's rental revenues would be German source income, such (net) income would be subject to CIT, even if the German Co (and their shareholders) are not German tax residents.
 This is true irrespective of whether German Co is a corporation or a partnership and therefore transparent.
 The right to tax such income by Germany should not be waived under the double tax treaty between Germany and Luxembourg and the double tax treaty between Germany and France because the German Co's properties are located in Germany and income from German real estate is taxed in the country where the real estate is located.
 To determine taxable income for CIT purposes, a tax payer may deduct certain expenses incurred in connection with its German source income (e.g., with respect to the acquisition and ownership of real property (in particular depreciation) and certain operating expenses) provided that such costs are incurred on arm's length terms.
-Square Isenburg GmbH is a German limited liability company fully taxable in Germany.
-That means the income from the real estate is not only subject to CIT but in principle also subject to trade tax.
-However, trade tax reductions or trade tax exemptions might be applicable.